userlandkernel/TTFirmwareFetcher/README.md

 4. Run ./extract.sh and wait for the firmware to be extracted
 5. You'll find the extracted firmware in the firmware directory, use `cd ../firmware`
 6. That's it!

+## Remarks
+- This script is written very lazily, pull requests are welcome